sourcegraph/handbook/content/departments/people-talent/talent/process/extending_an_offer.md

   - To generate the offer summary, click "generate" in the Offer Details section of the candidate's Greenhouse profile, and select the appropriate offer summary.
   - Recruiter will download the offer summary as a Word Doc, and convert to PDF.
 Recruiter will then send to the Hiring Manager and Director, Technical Recruiting (if applicable) for review.
-  - Recruiter will check previously discussed start date and make sure it still falls on a Cohort start date.
-If it does not, before the end of the call the recruiter must be sure to determine a potential alternative start date (all start dates should fall on a cohort Monday and any exceptions to that rule require approval from VP of Talent and People Ops)
+  - Recruiter to check previously discussed start date and make sure it still falls on a cohort start date.
+If the previously discussed date does not fall on a cohort start date, before the end of the call the recruiter must confirm a potential alternative date (all start dates should fall on a cohort Monday and any exceptions to that rule require approval from VP of Talent and People Ops)
   - Recruiting and Hiring Manager calibrate prior to offer call so they are aligned on how best to approach the call.
   - Recruiter and Hiring Manager should pick 3-4 of their favorite quotes about the candidate from scorecards submitted by interviewers during the process to reiterate excitement of the potential of them joining the team.

 - Offer Summary call goals:

-  - Convey to candidates how excited we are about the prospect of them joining the team and how much value they will add to Sourcegraph.
+  - Convey our excitement about the prospect of them joining the team.
   - Ensure candidates have a good understanding of our compensation philosophy, their salary, perks, travel (and benefits, if applicable) and equity.
-  - Answer any questions the candidate has and gauge how the candidate is feeling about the opportunity.
+  - Determine a potential start date.
-  - Determine a start date and schedule a follow-up call to answer any questions.
+  - Answer any questions the candidate has and schedule a follow-up call if needed.

 - Offer Summary Call Walkthrough: